 The BAC is simply the measure of the amount of alcohol in your blood.
 It can be determined directly through blood testing or indirectly through breath, urine, or saliva testing.

-The legal drinking age in Ohio is 21.
+The legal drinking age in Ohio is 21 years old.
 If you are under this age and found driving with a BAC of at least .02% but less than .08%, you will be guilty of Operating a Vehicle After Underage Consumption (OVAUC).

-Your penalties will include having your license suspended from 60 days to two years, and having to take a remedial driving class.
+Your penalties will include having your license suspended from 90 days to 2 years, and having to take a remedial driving class.
 You'll also have to complete your license examination again.
-Plus, four points will be added to your license.
+Plus, 4 points will be added to your license.
 And, you'll have to pay a license reinstatement fee.